SuoweiHu/blog.simon-hu.org/content/posts/2024/06 - June/2024-06-24 flashlight manual/index.md

 From above, we can derive, even the object's distance changes,  per unit of area on the sensor, the power of the light input is the same (hence the explosure is the same)

 ![2024-06-25T210902](2024-06-25T210902.jpg)Consequently, we can conclude for object with global ambient light, even it is placed at different location, the power of light per unit area on the sensor does not vary, hence even if the camera don't change any of the setting, the explosure of that particular object will not change.

+### Ambinent + Flash Light

+From the previous section, we have derived the object's gray level in the image has no relation with its position/distance (with global ambient light assumption).
+With the addition of flash light, however, this theory may or may not hold depending on different scenario.

+**<u>Scenario-A</u>: off-camera flash sitting on fixed distance to object**

+**<u>Scenario-B</u>: regular flash sitting on top of the camera (distance from flash to the object changes)**